Only U.S. citizens can be considered for this program. The projects will start at the beginning of August and end at the end of A-term.

 MITRE is a nonprofit organization chartered to work on federally funded research projects for the Department of Defense (DoD), Federal Aviation Administration (FAA), and other government agencies.

-During A-Term students work full-time for approximately eight weeks, from late August through mid-October.
 WPI provides daily transportation from campus to Bedford at no cost to student participants.
 Each team works with a company-designated mentor and WPI faculty advisor.
 Project work concludes with an MQP report and formal presentation at MITRE.

 Admission is competitive, limited to U.S. citizens, and based on academic performance, maturity, independence, and project-relevant skills determined during interviews.

-One possible project area involves analyzing the effect of wind turbines on radar.
+An example ECE project area involves analyzing the effect of wind turbines on radar.
 Projects will look at computational characterization of wind farm returns, develop greater understanding of the Doppler behavior of wind turbines, generate insights into mitigation techniques, and develop dynamic adaptation/filtering in response to rotation and speed changes of the turbines.